113ll3/Ibmclouddocscli/idt/commands.md

 ## delete
 {: #delete}

-Use the `delete` command to remove projects from your {{site.data.keyword.Bluemix}} space.
-You can run the command without parameters to list available projects and select the project from the numbered list to delete.
-Project code and directories are not removed from your local disk space.
+Use the `delete` command to remove applications from your {{site.data.keyword.Bluemix}} space.
+You can run the command without parameters to list available applications and select the application from the numbered list to delete.
+Application code and directories are not removed from your local disk space.

-Run the following command to delete your project from {{site.data.keyword.Bluemix}}:
+Run the following command to delete your application from {{site.data.keyword.Bluemix}}:

 ```
-ibmcloud dev delete <projectName>
+ibmcloud dev delete <applicationName>
 ```
 {: codeblock}